johner-institut/ai-guideline/Guideline-AI-Medical-Devices_EN.md

 The objective of this guideline is to provide medical device manufacturers, authorities and notified bodies instructions and to provide them with a concrete checklist to

-- understand what the expectations of the notified bodies andauthorities are,
+- understand what the expectations of the notified bodies and authorities are,
 - to promote step-by-step implementation of safety of medical devices, that implement artificial intelligence methods, in particular machine learning,
 - to compensate for the lack of a harmonized standard (in the interim) to the greatest extent possible.